gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 In the current VG_Recorder, pressing Y will replay a specific interaction of the recording provided in “Recording Filename” with the pair of replay hands.
 The current implementation is still not very user-friendly as you have to know which interaction combinations (of the “Replay Object” to play on, the avatar, the hand side, and the interaction ID) are valid.
 You will get a list of available interactions in the console though that may help you out.

 If using VR controllers, clicking the left touchpad in its center has the same effect.
 However, if you click the touchpad on the right side, VG_Recorder will increase the interaction ID until it finds a valid one.
 Clicking on the left side will decrease the interaction ID until it finds a valid one.

+{% include important.html content="Note that right now the partial and object-specific replay is replay the sequence with the same object name.
+Since objects with same name could possibly have different mesh (size and shape), this is not entirely correct.
+We are going to fix this in next release." %}

 ### Important Note on the Files